sebk69/SebkMysqlToDoctrine/README.md

 SebkMysqlToDoctrine
 ===================

-Started with mwbConverter project, this symfony bundle intent to adapt it easily for symfony and go a bit so far in code generation
+This symfony bundle intent to implement mwbConverter easily in symfony and go a bit more far in code generation